 Right on the Pacific coast, Puerto Vallarta is a beachside destination, which has some great natural beauty, and apparently, a great culinary scene.

-Being a coastal city, and having a rich cultural heritage, this is a great location for foodies wanting
+Being a coastal city and one of Mexico’s regional cuisine centers, this is a great location for foodies wanting…

 Puerto Vallarta also has quite a few ways to dine, so you’re covered if you want street food, or upscale restaurants.